 - Line a baking tray with parchment paper.

 - Cut your broccoli into small florets.
 Place into a blender/food processor and pulse did coarsely chopped (it should resemble rice).
+Squeeze any excess water out using a muslin/cheesecloth/paper towels.

 - Add into a large mixing bowl along with flour, salt, pepper and dried herbs.
 Mix together with your hands.